william-developer/CarND-Vehicle-Detection/writeup.md

            2.5 : (380,700)}
 ```
 Firstly,I calculated the steps to slid window search.Then extracted HOG for this patch and the image patch.
-Then I normallize the combination of spatial features, hist features and hog features.
+Then I normallized the combination of spatial features, hist features and hog features.
-After that I got a prediction.
+After that I got a prediction and confidence.
+A higher confidence mean a more confident prediction so by setting a threshold on it.
 Finally,I draw boxes if there was a vehicle.
 ```python
 for xb in range(nxsteps):